PostHog/posthog.com/contents/tutorials/event-tracking-guide.md

 ## Getting custom events right

-Once you send some custom events, it is time to refine those events to capture the data you want.
+Once you send some custom events, it's time to refine those events to capture the data you want.
 Getting this right requires multiple steps:

 1. Start with your product goals, which inform what data is needed about users and their behavior.